jdwaites/GKE/README.md

 This project now uses Helm for all Kubernetes deployments.
 The workflow is set up to only deploy with Helm by default.
 If you want to build and push a new Docker image, uncomment the relevant steps in `.github/workflows/deploy-to-gke.yml`.

-To deploy a specific image tag, trigger the workflow manually from the GitHub Actions tab and set the appropriate GitHub Actions variables as needed.
+To deploy a specific image tag, trigger the workflow manually from the GitHub Actions tab and set the appropriate GitHub Actions variables as needed..

 ## Requirements